 2) It shows that the client is serious about their project and that you are not dealing with a tyre-kicker who is going to try and barter with you on price.

-To get this information first of all, I always refer my potential clients to complete a Website Questionnaire which goes through a series of questions that really help me to understand more about them, their project and what the needs of their business are.
+To get this information first of all, I always refer my potential clients to complete a client onboarding questionnaire which goes through a series of questions that really help me to understand more about them, their project and what the needs of their business are.

 Set the Next Steps